 Your core is stronger than your arms, so the benefits of this tip are two-fold.
 Engaging your core makes paddling easier and makes for an excellent low-impact exercise.
 Who needs a crowded aerobics class when you’ve got your board and the sparkling water beneath you?
 You’ll paddle faster and farther from your core than you ever will from your arms.

 Before you hit the water, check the direction of the wind.
 Be sure to face towards the wind on your way out.
-This way, if your fatigued on the way back, the wind can boost you instead of fight you.
+This way, if you're fatigued on the way back, the wind can boost you instead of fight you.
 If you come across strong winds out on the water, get on your knees and move your hands toward the middle of the paddle’s shaft.
 If you need to, you can “row” the board, canoe style, until you can safely stand back up.

 Keeping your head up high and looking straight out ahead will help you maintain balance on the board.
 Resist the urge to look down at your feet!